 VMUS' electric facilities are designed and constructed to meet or exceed the relevant federal, state, or industry standard.
-VMUS treats CPUC General Orders (GO) 95 and 128 as a key industry standard for design and construction standards for underground electrical facilities.
-VMUS meets or exceeds all standards in GO 95 and 128.
+VMUS treats CPUC General Orders (GO) 95 and 128 as a key industry standard for design, construction and maintenance standards for underground electrical facilities.
+VMUS adheres to all standards in GO 95 and 128 as appropriate for a fully undergrounded utility.
 Additionally, VMUS monitors and follows, as appropriate, the National Electric Safety Code.